daht-x/sagitta/readme.md

 ***[Top](#sagitta---core)***

----

 ### API

 #### Monads

-The term **monad** describes a set of abstractions that provide ways to manage the state of an element through the composition of sequential operations and the handling of side effects.
+The monads represent a set of structures that provide ways to manage the state of an element through the composition of sequential operations and the handling of side effects.

 [result]: https://github.com/daht-x/sagitta-core/blob/main/documentation/monads/result.md
 [result-factory]: https://github.com/daht-x/sagitta-core/blob/main/documentation/monads/result-factory.md